orsonteodoro/gcf2/README.md

 The above percents are relative to the @world.

-Multi slots reduced to one.
+Multi slots are reduced to one.

 ###### CFI only estimates